Eggeling-Lab-Microscope-Software/utterly_useful_utilities/README.md

 ## Installation
-1. Clone the repository
+1. Clone the repository.
-2. Run `pip install .` in the root directory of the repository
+2. Run `pip install .` in the root directory of the repository.
-3. ...
+3. Wait until the installation is finished.
 4. ...
 5. Profit